pjkearns/Mathematical-Machine-Learning/README.md

 # Contents:
 ### 1. Basic Concepts
-Short scripts to demonstrate fundamental ideas in ML like various gradient descent, regression, and eigendecomposition methods.
+Fundamental ideas in ML like various gradient descent, regression, and eigendecomposition methods.

 ### 2. Spectral Clustering and KNN
 Classify synthetic or Iris data.